Early Childhood Education

 - Official transcripts from all academic institutions; minimum undergraduate GPA of 2.5

 - Official GRE scores; official TOEFL scores if your primary language is not English

 - Undergraduate coursework reflecting a broad liberal arts background.

 - Professional résumé and two letters of recommendation regarding your academic work/experience (one from someone who has observed you working with children).

-- A cover letter stating your reasons for pursuing a teaching career, a self- assessment of professional goals, and statement of ability to perform essential teaching duties under the Americans with Disabilities Act.
+- Statement of ability to perform essential teaching duties under the Americans with Disabilities Act.

 Fall deadline for all other completed applications: July 1